MOCCA-SURVEY Database -- I. Tidal disruption events of white dwarfs in globular clusters and young massive clusters: Comparison with previous studies

 If we prepare a cluster with the same $\mbh$, $\nc$, and $\vc$, our WD TDE rate density in the current GCs is 1000 larger than obtained from eq.
 (8) of \cite{2004ApJ...613.1143B} without correction about inconsistency between eqs.
 (7) and (8).
 However, we can also derive $\mbh$, $\nc$, and $\vc$ from the database.
 We find that many clusters in the database have $\nc < 10^5~{\rm pc}^{-3}$ and $\vc > 10~{\rm km~s}^{-1}$ (see Figure \ref{fig:influenceRadius}, for example).
 Thus, our TDE rate in the current GCs is only 100 larger than the previous one.

 Our WD TDE rate density in GCs ($\sim 4.5 \times 10^2~\yrgpc$) is much larger than the total WD TDE rate density in GCs and dwarf galaxies predicted by \cite{2016ApJ...819....3M} and \cite{2020SSRv..216...39M}.
-They have estimated the total WD TDE density as $\sim 10~\yrgpc$ or $\sim 300 \fbh~\yrgpc$, where $\fbh$ is the BH occupation probability for dwarf galaxies, and they recommend $\fbh \sim 0.03$.
+They have estimated the total WD TDE density as $\sim 10~\yrgpc$ or $\sim 300 \fbh~\yrgpc$, where $\fbh$ is the BH occupation probability for dwarf galaxies.
+Here, we adopt $\fbh \sim 0.03$, the lower limit of $\fbh$ derived by \cite{2013ApJ...775..116R}, \cite{2014AJ....148..136M}, and \cite{2018ApJ...868..152B}\footnote{There are large uncertainties in $\fbh$; \cite{2015ApJ...799...98M} have suggested its lower limit is $\sim 0.2$.
+Nevertheless, even if $\fbh=1$, our WD TDE rate density in GCs is larger than the total WD TDE rate density in GCs and dwarf galaxies.}.
 Their rate density is dominated by WD TDEs in dwarf galaxies.
 They have assumed that WD TDEs in a dwarf galaxy with a BH happen $1000$ times more efficiently than a GC with a BH.
+Note that \cite{2020MNRAS.495.1061F} have pointed out that WD TDEs can be in triple stellar systems, however its rate density is a fraction of the WD TDE rate density in GCS and dwarf galaxies described above.
 On the other hand, we find that the WD TDE rate density in the current GCs is 100 larger than those obtained by them, and exceeds the total WD TDE rate density in the current GCs and dwarf galaxies obtained by them.
 This is because our WD TDE rate in each GC is comparable to their WD TDE rate in each dwarf galaxy, and the current GC number density is $10$ -- $100$ times larger than the current dwarf galaxy number density.
 When we take into account our WD TDEs in YMCs, and their WD TDEs in dwarf galaxies, we obtain $\sim 5 \times 10^2~\yrgpc$ for the WD TDE rate density in the current universe, and the rate density is dominated by GCs.
 In summary, our WD TDE rate density in the current universe is $\sim 50$ times larger than predicted previously.